bleuf1sh/node-typescript-jasmine-cf-starter/readMe.md

 Init
 ---

-To install the basics and get started
+To install starter dependencies and get started
 ~~~~
 ./initStarter.sh
 ~~~~